 Ben Aïm’s dance strikes first by its physical commitment.
-Whatever the themes or intentions of a piece, they are carried by an assertive physicality and seem to pass through the performers, without concession.
-The power of the movement, the energy, the intensity and the precision of the states of the body can be read at every moment in pieces that all confront the medium of dance, going to the heart of the movement as if to liberate its strength and expressiveness.
+Whatever the themes or intentions of a piece are, they are carried by an assertive physicality and seem to pass through the performers, without concession.
+The power of the movement, the energy, the intensity and the precision of the states of the body can be read at every moment in pieces that confront dance as a medium; going to the heart of the movement as if to liberate its strength and expressiveness.

-This physical commitment is coupled with a psychic commitment, summoning the feelings and emotions of the performers, their intimate relationship to movement.
+This physical commitment is coupled with a psychic commitment, summoning the feelings and emotions of the performers and their intimate relationship to movement.
 Essential material during the creation, this sensitive level is also called upon at each moment of the interpretation.
-A requirement which puts the dancer at the heart of the piece and places him in a full sincerity of his presence on the stage.
-For the two choreographers, the dancer is not simply a passer of movements, he experiences the sensitive.
+A requirement which puts the dancer at the heart of the piece and places him or her in a full sincerity of his presence on the stage.
+For the two choreographers, the dancer is not simply a performer of movements, he or she experiences the sensitive.

 From energy to form

 The composition of the pieces proceeds from this same alchemy between the sensitive and the formal.
 Based on clearly identifiable sequences, it nevertheless plays with subtle effects of shifts and superimpositions that blur the cards of an apparent geometry.
-For the conduct of the works resides less in the order of a narrative than in the art of modulating the flows – rhythmic, visual, sensitive – to lead the spectator to the liking of a course of impressions skilfully built.
+The conduct of the works resides less in the order of a narrative than in the art of modulating the flows – rhythmic, visual, sensitive – to lead the spectator to the liking of a course of impressions skillfully built.

 This is perhaps one of the most recognizable features of the “Ben Aïm style”: the presence of a poetic universe, whose visual and sound richness opens the spectator’s eyes and carries the dance as much as it echoes it.
 Teeming with images, references, and symbols, the choreographers’ imagination borrows from dreams, the marvel of fairy tales, or the invisible reality of surrealism; it suggests a world rustling with a thousand echoes, furtive flashes that must be grasped or approached in order to catch a glimpse of its mystery.